Sophomore quarterback Jake Haener leaves UW Huskies one week before season opener

 “I truly mean this: we’re excited about this QB position, and we’ll see.”

-A day later, that QB position is precariously thin.
+A day later, that QB position has been left precariously thin.
+Now UW’s undisputed starter, Eason threw for 2,430 yards with 16 touchdowns and eight interceptions, completing 55.1 percent of his passes, in 12 starts as a true freshman at Georgia in 2016.
+After injuring his knee during the first game of his sophomore season, he was permanently replaced by freshman Jake Fromm, prompting an eventual transfer to Washington.

 Behind Eason, UW’s back up now appears to be redshirt freshman Jacob Sirmon, followed by true freshman Dylan Morris.
 Redshirt freshman Colson Yankoff transferred to UCLA following the conclusion of spring practice.
+Sirmon actually entered his name into the NCAA transfer portal on the same day as Yankoff, but eventually reconsidered.

+Now, Sirmon is suddenly one snap away from becoming the Husky starter.

-“I still want to go back and say how impressed I was with all of our guys, and I really mean that sincerely,” Petersen said on Friday.
+“I still want to go back and say how impressed I was with all of our guys, and I really mean that sincerely,” Petersen said of the QB competition on Friday.
 “If you want to talk about competition — raising the level of play in a room — it was all those guys.

 “Jacob Sirmon did a tremendous job.
 He’s right there.
-And for Dylan Morris to be a freshman, he can go out there and operate, which most freshmen can’t do with the reps that he got.
+And for Dylan Morris to be a freshman, he can go out there and operate (the offense), which most freshmen can’t do with the reps that he got.
 So it was awesome.”

 Apparently, it wasn’t quite so awesome for Haener — whose mother and grandfather, by the way, both attended UW.
+Still, Petersen emphasized during his Friday news conference that Washington’s three other scholarship quarterbacks reacted respectfully to the news of Eason’s starting status.

+“Those guys were all really great,” he said.
+“I would expect one guy (Eason) to be really great.
+You know, it’s going to be hard news for other guys.
+But they were really good — very professional.

+“Nobody likes that.
+Nobody would like that.
+But, they’ve got to know their plan, accept their job and go to work.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.